gabrielecanepa/dotfiles/.github/README.md

     git clone git@github.com:gabrielecanepa/dotfiles.git
     ```

-    then move all files to your `$HOME` directory, manually or all together:
+    then move all files to your `$HOME` directory, manually or in bulk:

     > **Warning**
-    > The following command will overwrite any existing files
+    > The following command will overwrite all existing files.

     ```sh
     mv -vf dotfiles/* ~/ && cd ~